Graveyard of Empires - Chapter 2

 "What should we expect?"

-“There are several planets, loosely connected under a Royal Family.
-Geid and Eldun are farming planets, but Eldun isn’t politically stable.
+"There are several planets, loosely connected under a Royal Family.
+Geid and Eldun are farming planets, but Eldun isn't politically stable.
 Geid is where I grew up.
-Most of the crops are shipped off of that world to feed the Capital Planet, Jaril.”
+Most of the crops are shipped off world to feed the Capital Planet, Jaril."

-“Where would you recommend that we start?”
+"Where would you recommend we start?"

-“Jaril might not let us land.
-They don’t like the Republic, and they sure as hell don’t like outside religions.
+"Jaril might not let us land.
+They don't like the Republic, and they sure as hell don't like outside Religions.
 They will probably attack on sight if they know you are with the Ministry.
-But if you go somewhere else without at least checking in at Jaril, then there could be consequences.”
+But if you go somewhere else without at least checking in at Jaril then there could be consequences."

 "Is there much travel between Jaril and Sector Four?"